 Also in 1965 Valiant featured a series of science fiction strips that look suspiciously like Spanish comics which appeared in landscape editions such as Mundo Futuro.
 Valiant also translated Juan Roba’s Boule et Bill for the first time, calling it “It’s A Dog’s Life“, which is currently available through Cinebook as Bill & Buddy, (giving the dog’s name to the boy…)

 1966 saw the launch of Champion, which was crammed full of European translations.
 “Jet Jordan” was actually Dan Cooper by Albert Weinberg, “Knights of Konigsfield” was Michel Vaillant by Jean Graton, “Boy Kidd” was Lucky Luke by Morris & Goscinny, “Jinks” was Modeste & Pompon by Franquin and “Whacker” was Starter by Jidiehem.
 There was also “Hunters without Guns“, another as yet unidentified European strip, and “Space Travellers“, which may also be reprint.
-The balance of Champion was filled with one or two new strips and reprints of British strips, and a number of the Champion series carried on in Valiant, when the two titles merged.
+The balance of Champion was filled with one or two new strips and reprints of British strips, and a number of the Champion series carried on in Lion, when the two titles merged.

 Giggle, a predominantly humour comic launched in 1967, had a large amount of European material, with Lucky Luke making yet another appearance this time under the title of “Buck Bingo“, and “Herlock Sholmes” by Julio Radilovic appeared with name intact.
 “Captain Swoop” is credited as being a European strip but of unknown origin and “Tammy Tuff” is actually Benoit Bricefer, by the Smurfs’ creator Peyo.